Blossom Brings Enterprise Content Management to Spring

 Blossom adds Magnolia CMS's robust feature set to new and existing Spring apps, while letting developers use ordinary Spring code to configure and extend Magnolia.

 The Spring framework is the de-facto standard to build Java business applications.
-Blossom is a Spring CMS module for Magnolia that allows you to leverage the Spring programming model when developing websites with Magnolia CMS.
+Blossom is a Magnolia CMS module to leverage the Spring programming model when developing complex websites.

 Spring makes it easy for developers to build powerful enterprise Java apps, increasing development productivity and product performance while improving test coverage and application quality.

 - Support autowiring of RenderingModel classes used outside Blossom

 - Annotation based API built on Spring Web MVC: simply add @Template to your controllers to turn them into building blocks for editors

 - Enables templates, areas and components to gain all the benefits of the MVC pattern